 How long does it take before I can expect to receive my license?

-As of this writing (December 2014), it is taking IDPR approximately 8 weeks to process licensure applications.
-That is true regardless of whether an applicant is applying for a temporary license or a “regular” license.
+It takes IDFPR approximately 8 weeks to process licensure applications.
+This is true regardless of whether an applicant is applying for a temporary license or a “regular” license.
 Remember, if the degree has already been conferred, then the applicant cannot work as an SLP until the license is received.
 If an applicant has completed their training at a university outside the U.S. and has not been previously licensed to practice speech-language pathology in the U.S., the transcripts will have to be evaluated to determine if coursework is generally equivalent to that of IDFPR-approved training programs.
 If that is the case, it may take longer for the application to be approved.